 The Simple Path to Wealth, by JL Collins

-JL Collins book grows out of a series of letters – mostly about money and investing- to his teenage daughter.
+JL Collins’s book – The Simple Path to Wealth – grows out of a series of letters – mostly about money and investing- to his teenage daughter.
 As a consequence, the advice sound truly personal, authentic and straightforward.

-I have better things to do than thinking about money
+I have better things to do than think about money

 Control your lifestyle